ethereum/consensus-specs/specs/altair/light-client/p2p-interface.md

 - If `finalized_header.beacon.slot` increased, a `LightClientFinalityUpdate` SHOULD be broadcasted to the pubsub topic `light_client_finality_update` if no matching message has not yet been forwarded as part of gossip validation.
 - If `attested_header.beacon.slot` increased, a `LightClientOptimisticUpdate` SHOULD be broadcasted to the pubsub topic `light_client_optimistic_update` if no matching message has not yet been forwarded as part of gossip validation.

-These messages SHOULD be broadcasted after one-third of `slot` has transpired (`SECONDS_PER_SLOT / INTERVALS_PER_SLOT` seconds after the start of the slot).
+These messages SHOULD be broadcasted after `SYNC_MESSAGE_DUE_MS` milliseconds after the start of the slot.
 To ensure that the corresponding block was given enough time to propagate through the network, they SHOULD NOT be sent earlier.
 Note that this is different from how other messages are handled, e.g., attestations, which may be sent early.